-By the year 2020, it is estimated there will be up to 21 billion devices connected to the internet.
+By the year 2020, it is estimated there will be up to

 The Internet of Things (IoT) is making our world more connected than ever, and it is changing how society interacts with everyday objects and electronics.
 From smart speakers to machine-to-machine industrial networks, connected devices are paving the way to become the new norm.
-Amazon's Sidewalk, introduced earlier this year, is a living lab for IoT devices and is demonstrating how they will become more ubiquitous in the near future.

 As IoT networks connect more devices to create smart buildings, towns and businesses, it is important a reliable and secure network is being used to ensure safety of user data.
 The rise of these connected devices will only increase the amount of data available, connected to the web each of these interconnected devices will each produce their own data point.

 As we close out